TaylorJadin/jadin.me-jekyll/_posts/2019-01-14-digid-and-media-consumption.md

 *Tiny Tiny RSS hosted on my domain at reader.jadin.me*

 This is where RSS readers (remember Google Reader?) come back in to importance for me.
 Unfortunately Google Reader has been [discontinued since 2013](https://www.google.com/reader/about/) so I started my search for something to replace it.
 I tried several platforms like [Feedly](https://feedly.com/i/welcome), [Inoreader](https://www.inoreader.com/?lang=en_US), and [NewsBlur](https://newsblur.com/).
-While those platforms were mostly what I wanted[^1] I felt as long as I was going to take ownership over what I read, I should take ownership of the tool I would use to do my reading as well, so I decided to go with something that I could host on my own domain.
+While these RSS readers mostly worked how I'd like them to[^1] I felt as long as I was going to take ownership over what I read, I should take ownership of the tool I would use to do my reading as well.
+For me this meant that I should go with something that I could host on my own domain.

-After some more research I decided on Tiny Tiny RSS, which I have setup with my favorite blogs and news sources at [reader.jadin.me](reader.jadin.me).
+After some more research I decided on Tiny Tiny RSS, which I set up with my favorite blogs and news sources at [reader.jadin.me](reader.jadin.me).
 After some tinkering I got everything working the way I like AND I solved my problem with feeling stressed out by the number of unread items using this thought technology:[^2]

 #### I don't need to read everything in my RSS reader.
-It is both OK and totally healthy to hit "Mark as Read" on occasion.
+It is both OK and totally healthy to hit the "Mark as Read" button on occasion.

-Its stupid that I couldn't come to terms with this earlier, but welcome to my brain, I get to live with it.
-One other tactic I do to balance out the large number of articles that come through from some more mainstream news sources versus the smaller blogs I follow is that I have categories for each.
-This makes it easier to simply skim the headlines of news websites, yet still read every post from news sources I really care about.
+Its stupid that I couldn't come to terms with this earlier, but thats sometimes how my brain works.[^2.5] Another tactic that helps me here is to organize  the larger news sites and smaller blogs into their own respective categories.
+This makes it easier to simply skim the headlines of the news websites while still catching every post from blogs I really care about.

 ## Final Thoughts

-So has this been successful?
+Has this been successful?
 So far, I think so.
-I definitely spend much more of my reading time in Tiny Tiny RSS, which I have set up with a much more diverse set of news sources and blogs.
-In the past few months I have noticed my habits change, I and will visit there first when I have a few minutes and want to read something.
+I definitely spend much more of my reading time in Tiny Tiny RSS, which I have set up with a much more diverse set of news sources and blogs and its usually the first place I will go when I'm looking for something to read.
 I'm also very satisfied with the [Android app](https://play.google.com/store/apps/details?id=org.fox.ttrss&hl=en_US) for use on my phone, which is important because I probably read more from my phone than from a laptop or desktop nowadays.
-In addition to this I spend more time reading stuff from individual people writing about educational technology and the web itself,[^3] which feels like time better spent 🤔
+In addition to this I spend more time reading stuff from individual people writing about educational technology and the web itself,[^3] which feels like time better spent.

+[^0] It is also worth noting that I don't personally feel the need to completely cut these platforms out of my life, but that I just want to spend less time compulsively visiting them.

 [^1]: I recommend Inoreader if you are not looking to host something yourself.